deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16268/index.md

 ![](figures/figures_2_0.png)

-> 🔼 Figure 1 compares the performance of SAM2 and SAM2Long on handling occlusions and maintaining long-term tracking accuracy in video object segmentation, demonstrating SAM2Long's superior resilience.
+> 🔼 Figure 1 shows a comparison of occlusion handling and long-term performance between SAM2 and SAM2Long, demonstrating SAM2Long's improved resilience to errors and occlusions.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: Comparison of occlusion handling and long-term compatibility between SAM 2 and SAM2Long. (a) When an occlusion occurs, SAM 2 may lose track or follow the wrong object, leading to accumulated errors.
 In contrast, SAM2Long utilizes memory tree search to recover when the object reappears. (b) The per-frame J&F scores of the predicted masks are plotted at specific timestamps on the LVOS and SA-V datasets.
 SAM2Long demonstrates greater resilience to elapsed time compared to SAM 2, maintaining superior performance over longer periods.